Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 There are many means of transportation in Ho Chi Minh City, so what would be the most convenient way to get around Ho Chi Minh City?
 Here is our list of ways to travel around Ho Chi Minh City and its pros and cons.

 There are many vehicles running on Ho Chi Minh City streets every day, of which 7.6 million are motorbikes (2017).
 Motorbikes are also the most used by the locals because it is suitable for small and narrow streets in the city.

 The roads usually have one to three lanes on one side, and the same for the opposite direction.
 In Vietnam, people drive on the right-hand side of the road.
-The furthest on the right is for small vehicles such as bicycles and motorbikes; pedestrians walk in the same direction on the right pavements, and the furthest left lane is for bigger vehicles like trucks, buses, and cars.
+The furthest on the right is for small vehicles such as bicycles and motorbikes; pedestrians walk in the same direction on the right pavement, and the furthest left lane is for bigger vehicles like trucks, buses, and cars.
 Buses can move into the right lanes to pick up and drop off guests.
-However, you would mostly find there are no clear lanes for the vehicles, especially because people frequently move to different lanes to turn left or right, or to avoid pedestrians and objects.
+However, you would mostly find there are no clear lanes for vehicles, especially because people frequently move to different lanes to turn left or right, or to avoid pedestrians and objects.

-In Vietnam, the red light means stop, the yellow means the vehicles should be slow down and stop before the red light, the green means it is okay to go.
+In Vietnam, the red light means stop, the yellow means the vehicles should be slow down and stop before the red light, and the green means it is okay to go.
 You must notice, however, that motorbike drivers usually turn right and, at some three-way intersections, the motorbikes are allowed to go straight, even when there is a red light.

 Famous for its complexity, exploring the streets in Ho Chi Minh City could be both challenging and exciting for many people.

 For your safety, do consider getting your travel insurance in Vietnam